coderefinery/git-collaborative/content/index.rst

 - Folks or copies with different owners: anyone can suggest changes, even without advance permission.
 Maintainers approve what they agree with.

-Being able to share more easily (going down the list here) is *transformative* because it allows projects to scale to a new level.
+Being able to share more easily (going down the above list) is *transformative* (easier to change something, that is you are not the sole owner) because it allows projects to scale to a new level.
 This can’t be done without proper tools.

 In this lesson we will learn how to keep repositories in sync and how to